top of page

 Capacity: 9,785

-Tempe Diablo Stadium is the spring training facility for the Los Angeles Angels, and a part of the Cactus League.
-The stadium was built in 1969 as the spring training facility for the Seattle Pilots.
-It served as the Milwaukee Brewers spring training for a few years and the Seattle Mariners for many years from 1977 – 1993.
+Tempe Diablo Stadium is the spring training facility for the Los Angeles Angels, a part of the Cactus League.
+The stadium opened in 1969 as the spring training facility for the Seattle Pilots.
+It served as the spring training site of the Milwaukee Brewers for a few years and the Seattle Mariners from 1977 – 1992.
 It is the oldest spring training facility in the Cactus League.

-It is built near the mountain base known as the Twin Buttes which makes for an admirable backdrop beyond the left field corner.
+The stadium is built near the mountain formation known as the Twin Buttes, which makes for an admirable backdrop beyond the left-field corner.

 Food & Beverage 4

-Both the left field and right field concourse and patio area have tables and chairs for consuming any purchased food and drink.
+The left and right field concourse and patio areas have picnic tables for consuming purchased food and drink.
+Hot dogs still seem to be the fan favorite.

-Spring training at Tempe Diablo Stadium is a pleasant, laid-back few hours of baseball entertainment.
+Spring training at Tempe Diablo Stadium provides a few hours of baseball entertainment.

-Seating consists of one level of green stadium fold down seats and green bleachers with backs all with minimal legroom.
-The bleachers start just after the first and third bases (sections 1 – 4 and 18 – 24).
-All infield seats are chair back.
-A grassy berm seating area extends beyond the third baseline and into the left outfield.
+Seating consists of one level of green stadium fold-down seats and green bleachers with backs.
+All seating offers minimal legroom.
+The bleachers start just after first and third base sections 1 – 4 and 18 – 24.
+A grassy berm seating area extends from the third base and beyond the left field wall.

-Fans walk in on to the concourse and go down to their seats.
-The rows run A – W with W the furthest from the field.
-No handrails are available for going up and down the steps.
-Nets go to the end of the dugout so sit in sections 1 – 4 and 18 – 24 to be net free.
+Fans walk in onto the concourse and go down to their seats.
+The rows run A – W, with W the furthest from the field.
+Handrails are not available for going up and down the steps.
+Thin-thickness nets extend to the end of the dugouts.
+Sit in sections 1 – 4 and 18 – 24 to be net-free.

 Remember to bring sunscreen and a hat.
-The stadium allows fans to bring one sealed bottle of water and we recommend bringing that bottle as it can get warm.
-For afternoon games the third base side gets the full sun.
-The first base side and behind home high rows (R-W) are shaded.
+For afternoon games, the third base side gets the full sun.
+Shade is on the first base side and behind home plate in the high rows (R - W).

 Neighborhood 3